Course Title: Planning Thesis 1

 Pre-requisite Courses and Assumed Knowledge and Capabilities

-You should have satisfactorily completed HUSO1222 Research Strategies before you complete this course, or undertake it at the same time as this course.
-It is a required pre-requisite or co-requisite course.
+You should have satisfactorily completed HUSO1222 Research Strategies before you commence this course, or undertake it at the same time as this course as it contains areas of knowledge and skills which are implemented together in practice.

 Objectives/Learning Outcomes/Capability Development